 6. Watch and join in on the nightly light parade (10 minutes)

 Who doesn’t love a parade?
-Rudolph’s Holly Jolly Christmas Light Parade runs twice nightly at 6 and 8 p.m. and includes nine musical floats decked out in 100,000 LED lights, all led by Rudolph himself.
+Rudolph’s Holly Jolly Christmas Light Parade runs twice nightly at 6 and 8:15 p.m. (check the mobile app to confirm exact times) and includes nine musical floats decked out in 100,000 LED lights, all led by Rudolph himself.
 The floats are accompanied by 33 costumed characters.
 The parade itself lasts less than five minutes and we recommend staking a spot near the beginning (Red Gold Heritage Hall) for the most comfortable viewing environment.
 Once the parade passes you by, don’t be afraid to follow behind on your way to the next destination.
 Check out photos and video from the parade for a preview!

-7. Watch the live performance of “It’s A Wonderful Life” (60 minutes)
+7. Watch the live performance of “Home For Christmas” (45 minutes)

 8. Shop at Jingle Bell Junction and Christmas Hollow